Phạm Quang Khiêm: Flight

 As Khiêm began taxiing away from the runway, chaos erupted.
 While passengers boarded the aircraft with their belongings, Khiêm's two-year-old daughter was trampled in the commotion and knocked unconscious, with blood covering her face.
 Witnessing this, Khiêm's wife, fearing for her daughter's life, fainted and accidentally dropped their infant child onto the tarmac.
 The baby was left behind as the plane began taxiing, but, fortunately, the wife of Khiêm's oldest brother ran out, grabbed the infant, and managed to return with the child to the moving C-130.
 Thankfully, all members of the family recovered after the ordeal.

 As the plane moved toward the runway, Khiêm noticed the Loadmaster conversing with a group of ARVN soldiers arriving in a jeep.
 Just as Khiêm and Major Canh began to take off, the jeep approached and an ARVN soldier pointed an M-79 grenade launcher at the cockpit.
 Despite the visible threat, Khiêm proceeded with the takeoff.
 During this time, the aircraft's ramp remained open, which prompted Khiêm to quickly run to the back of the plane, instructing the inexperienced Loadmaster to hold the ramp switch until it was closed.
 He then rushed back to the cockpit, just in time to raise the landing gear.

 The entire process, from landing to takeoff, took only seven minutes.
 Once airborne, Khiêm and Canh flew at treetop level until they reached the coast, then descended to sea level.
 The dense humidity at sea level created thick fog, which obscured the passengers from one another.
 After an hour of flying in the fog, they ascended to 16,000 feet and continued their journey toward Singapore.

 Singapore

-Khiêm and his group arrived in Singapore at approximately 7:00 PM, amid tight security.
+Khiêm and his group arrived in Singapore at approximately 7:00 PM, approaching Paya Lebar Airport (formerly Singapore International Airport) amid tight security.
 Upon arrival, Khiêm contacted Approach Control for landing instructions but was unable to understand the response.
 He then switched to Tower Frequency and requested landing directions.
 However, the communication was intercepted by the Singapore Air Force.
 Khiêm explained that the C-130A was off course and running low on fuel, prompting them to allow the aircraft to land on Runway 02.
 The group remained on the plane until authorities arrived, seeking political asylum.